ibbles/LearningUnrealEngine/Plugins.md

 Plugins can exist either in the engine installation or in the project directory.
 Engine plugins are in `<UE_ROOT>/Engine/Plugins`.
 Project plugins are in `<PROJECT_ROOT>/Plugins`.
-Creating the plugin will create a bunch of files and folders in the `Plugins` direc
+Creating the plugin will create a bunch of files and folders in the `Plugins` directory.

 Plugins can also be created by hand.
 - Create `Plugins` directory in the project's directory.